2010 | London (GB)Super Heroes 4D

 Since mid May 2010, Madame Tussauds London has had a new attraction in addition to the wax museum.
 Kraftwerk Living Technologies was awarded the task of creating a multisensory 4D experience in the former planetarium.

-The seats were especially designed by Kraftwerk LT and feature several special effects, enhancing furthermore the already exceptionally realistic 4D cinema experience.
+The seats were especially designed by Kraftwerk Living Technologies and feature several special effects, enhancing furthermore the already exceptionally realistic 4D cinema experience.
 Integrated vibration, water, and air effects as well as leg ticklers make the visit even more intense and engaging.

 Two high-end Christie projectors, each featuring 17,000 lumens provide high-resolution images on a 134 m2 screen surface with a 2,048 x 1,080 resolution.
 In addition to the 3D screen, five projectors guarantee brilliant reproduction throughout the dome.
 All five systems, each of them featuring 9,300 lumens, provide outstanding light intensity that meets Madame Tussauds’ high-quality standards.
 Axial and radial ventilators for wind effects, fog machines combined with eight moving heads, as well as strobe lights complete the theater experience.